Administration of funds held in trust.

-The designated escrow officer or branch designated escrow officer is responsible for all funds received from the principal parties to an escrow transaction or escrow collection account.
-He or she must hold the funds in trust for the purposes of the transaction or agreement and must not utilize such funds for the benefit of the agent or any person not entitled to such benefit.
+(1) Who is responsible for funds deposited to and disbursed from an escrow trust account?
 The escrow agent must establish a trust account or accounts in a recognized Washington state depository.
-The escrow agent, through the designated escrow officer, is responsible for depositing, holding, disbursing, and accounting for funds in the trust account as provided in the act and the rules.
+The escrow agent, through the designated escrow officer, is responsible for depositing, holding, disbursing, and accounting for funds in the trust account as provided in the act and the rules, regardless of how they are received or disbursed.
+The designated escrow officer or branch designated escrow officer must hold the funds in trust for the purposes of the transaction or agreement and must not utilize such funds for the benefit of the agent or any person not entitled to such benefit.
 For branch offices, the branch designated escrow officer is also responsible for depositing, holding, disbursing, and accounting for funds in the branch's trust account.
 The escrow agent is ultimately responsible for all the actions of the designated escrow officer or branch designated escrow officer.

 (a) An interest-bearing trust account or dividend earning investment account containing funds pertaining to an individual escrow transaction or escrow collection account, if directed to use one by a written agreement between and signed by all principal parties to the transaction.
 The agreement must specify the manner of distribution of accumulated interest to the parties to the transaction;